pcrockett/personal-vps/README.md

 ## Personal VPS

 Configuration for my cloud virtual private server running Ubuntu 22.04.
+Based on [IBHC](https://github.com/pcrockett/ibhc).
+Rather than configuring a local device, this is designed to configure a remote device via Git, SSH, and Bash.

 ### Getting Started